labreu/cluster_analysis/README.md

 file; each line of the file consists of two vertex names separated by a single space, representing an edge between those two nodes.

-* It uses Breadth-First Search in Python to find the minimum paths and calculate the farness and closeness metrics.
+* It uses Breadth-First Search in Python to find the minimum paths.
+I used this algorithm because I have implementend it before using C language for another project (https://www.youtube.com/watch?v=6Z3y2hkQD74).